karmacoma/lisk-rake/README.md

 rake check_nodes servers=all
 ```

-### Surplus Withdrawals
+### Withdrawals

-The ```withdraw_surplus``` task withdraws any surplus balance above the minimum 1000 XCR required to start forging, to a designated crypti account.

-For example the command:
+The ```withdraw_funds``` task allows you to withdraw a specific amount from the crypti account associated with each node to another crypti address.

+For example, to initiate a withdrawal from nodes 1 to 3:

 ```
-rake withdraw_surplus servers=1..3 # Servers 1 to 3
+rake withdraw_funds servers=1..3 # Servers 1 to 3
 ```

-Will check nodes 1, 2 and 3 for surplus balances and withdraw them to a designated deposit address.

 #### Deposit Address

-Upon executing the ```withdraw_surplus``` task.
-CryptiKit will first prompt you to enter the deposit address where you want to the funds to be sent to.
-If an invalid address is provided you will be prompted by CryptiKit to try again.
+Upon executing the ```withdraw_funds``` task.
+CryptiKit will prompt you to enter the deposit address where you would like the funds to go to.

 For example:

 ```
-Withdrawing surplus coinage...
+Withdrawing funds...
 Please enter your crypti address: 4956977736153893179C
 ```

 When given an invalid address.
 CryptiKit will prompt you to try again:

 ```
-Withdrawing surplus coinage...
+Withdrawing funds...
 Please enter your crypti address: --------------* Invalid crypti address.
 Please try again...
 ```